-- 1. The Steering Committee is responsible for policy decisions regarding the Network, and for the discussion and resolution of procedural issues that affect the operation and status of the network as a whole. - 2.
+- 1. The Steering Committee is responsible for policy decisions regarding the Network, and for the discussion and resolution of procedural issues that affect the operation and status of the Network as a whole. - 2.
 The UDN Steering Committee will be the operational group through which the NIH UDN Working Group interacts with the UDN. - 3.
 The Steering Committee will have at least monthly conference calls. - 4.
-The Steering Committee will meet in person quarterly during the first year of funding cycles and three times per year or as needed subsequently. - 5.
-The minutes for all Steering Committee discussion will be documented and posted on a CC website (viewable to Steering Committee members). - 6.
-The voting members of the UDN Steering Committee include the Principal Investigator(s) of each CS, the PI(s) of the CC, the PI(s) of each Core Laboratory (including the DNA SCs, Model Organisms Screening Center, Metabolomics Core, and Central Biorepository), and the collective NIH IC Project Scientists.
-Each site has one vote (multiple PIs may all be members of the Steering Committee, but collectively have one vote for their site) and the NIH Project Scientists group collectively has one vote. - 7.
+The Steering Committee will meet in person annually. - 5.
+The minutes for all Steering Committee discussion will be documented and posted on a DMCC website (viewable to Steering Committee members). - 6.
 The Steering Committee may add additional members, and other NIH Program staff may attend the Steering Committee meetings as desired.